mjhea0/django-interactive-charts-post/README.md

 ### Testing

-Now that we registered the urls, let's test the endpoints to see if everything works correctly.
+Now that we registered the URLs, let's test the endpoints to see if everything works correctly.

 Create a superuser, and then tun the development server: